-Apologists don’t ascribe any agency to Russia’s former satellite states, as though they are pawns in a game between East and West.
+Apologists don’t give Russia’s former satellite states any agency, as though they are mere pawns in a game between East and West.

-Such a lack of respect for the independence and self-determination of peoples is unfortunately typical of Russia’s worldview.
+Such a lack of respect for the independence and self-determination of peoples is unfortunately typical of the Russian worldview.

 Westerners who accept Putin’s argument are betraying their own principles.
-When he insists that Russia has a right to defend itself as well as its “co-patriots” in neighboring former Soviet states, it always seems to come at the expense of other nations.
+When he insists that Russia has a right to defend itself and its “co-patriots” in neighboring former Soviet states, it always seems to come at the expense of other nations.

-His is not a consistent defense of Westphalian sovereignty and the rights of nations; it is self-serving rhetoric, designed to explain away Russia’s neo-imperial pretensions.
+His is not a consistent defense of Westphalian sovereignty and the rights of nations; it is self-serving rhetoric, designed to explain away Russia’s neo-imperial ambitions.

 Wary of Russia

-The former East Bloc states expected as much and that’s why they were so eager to join NATO in the first place.
+The former East Bloc states expected as much when the Soviet Union collapsed and it is why they were so eager to join NATO in the first place.

-Whereas Western European countries and the United States were hopeful that democracy could take root in Russia after the fall of communism, the people who had experienced the Soviet Union first-hand were unconvinced.
+Whereas Western Europeans and the United States were hopeful that democracy could take root in Russia after the fall of communism, the people who had experienced it first-hand were skeptical.

 The hawks at Heritage sympathize.
 “If Russia was bound to swing toward autocracy regardless of the West’s actions, then the West — having won the Cold War — was wise to take chips off the table while it could,” they argue.